vancluever/aws-runas/README.md

 ### OpenSSL Cert Bundle for Windows

-OpenSSL does not come pre-bundled on with a CA certificate bundle on non-Cygwin Windows installations.
-To get this working with that, you will need to get the certificate bundle from somewhere like [here](http://curl.haxx.se/docs/caextract.html) and set your SSL_CERT_FILE environment variable to go to the file.
+OpenSSL does not come pre-bundled with a CA certificate bundle on non-Cygwin Windows installations.
+To get this working with that, you will need to get the certificate bundle from somewhere like [here](http://curl.haxx.se/docs/caextract.html) and set your `SSL_CERT_FILE` environment variable to go to the file.

 Author